flightstats/hub/README.md

 `POST http://hub/provider/`

-* it creates a Sequence channel if it doesn't exist
+* it creates a channel if it doesn't exist
 * it expects a `channelName` header
 * does not support any other HTTP methods
 * does not return any links